fstab/docker-bower/README.md

    docker build -t="fstab/ubuntu-with-bower:v1" .
    ```

-5. Run a docker container from that image, and map `/path/to/my-project` into that container (_Replace `/path/to/my-project` with the path to your project_).
+5. Run a docker container from that image, and map `/path/to/my-project` into that container (_replace `/path/to/my-project` with the path to your project_).

    ```bash
    MY_PROJECT="/path/to/my-project"